 At the start of the 20th century there were two popular interpretations of the fourth dimension.
 One was that it is time.
 This is fairly easy to imagine, and remains a common meaning for the term today.
 The second is that the fourth dimension is another spatial dimension.
 This is much harder, if not impossible, to visualize.
 Nevertheless, several illustrators attempted to.
 One of the most popular illustrations of this was the four-dimensional hypercube.
 Just as we can form a cube by folding a cross-shaped piece of paper consisting of six squares, so it was believed one could form a four-dimensional "hypercube" by folding a similar arrangement of seven cubes. (see Crucifixion, Dali, 1954) A mathematician, E. Jouffret, attempted to depict four-dimensional objects by drawing their projections on a two-dimensional plane.

 These representations were fairly well established when Picasso and Braque invented cubism.
 While it would be incorrect to claim that they formed the basis of cubism, it would be equally incorrect to say they had no influence on it.
-In the years before he started cubism, Picasso met regularly with a group of friends who called themselves la bande à Picasso.
+In the years before he started cubismPicasso met regularly with a group of friends who called themselves la bande à Picasso.
 Guillaume Apollinaire, a member of la bande describes the influence of the fourth dimension on cubism in his book Les Peintres Cubistes.

-"Until now, the three dimensions of Euclid's geometry were sufficient to the restiveness felt by great artists yearning for the infinite...
-The new painters do not propose, any more than did their predecessors, to be geometers.
-But it may be said that geometry is to the plastic arts what grammar is to the art of the writer.
-Today, scholars no longer limit themselves to the three dimensions of Euclid.
-The painters have been led quite naturally, one my say byintuition, to preoccupy themselves with the new possibilities of spatial measurement which, in the language of modern studios, are designated by the term fourth dimension."1In this statement, he recognizes the graphical representation of the fourth dimension in cubist art, and also the mental influence.
+In this statement, he recognizes the graphical representation of the fourth dimension in cubist art, and also the mental influence.
 The fourth dimension is representative of the infinite possibilities that the cubists sought.
 Apollinaire reaffirms this in La Peinture nouvelle: "The art of the new painters takes the infinite universe as its ideal, and it is to the fourth dimension alone that we owe this new norm of the perfect..."2Another member, Maurice Princet had extensively studied Poincaré's writings and is widely recognized as having exposed the cubists to his work.
 Poincaré's book l'Science et l'Hyposthese, written in 1902, popularized four-dimensional geometry and is often linked to the cubists work through Princet.
 First hand accounts tell of Princet discussing problems of perspective and simultaneously representing objects from multiple viewpoints.
 This would be a consequence of the fourth dimension being a spatial one which acts as an "astral plane", from which an object of the usual three dimensions can be viewed from all sides simultaneously.
 (Just as in our three dimensional world we can see the entirety of a two dimensional object at once).

 We can see this effect quite clearly in Picasso's paintings.
-In Les Demoiselles d'Avignon, 1907, the crouchingwoman's body is seen from behind while her head is seen from the front.
+In Les Demoiselles d'Avignon1907, the crouchingwoman's body is seen from behind while her head is seen from the front.
 Similarly, the two central standing figures are shown in a frontal view, but their noses are painted in profile.
 The painting also shows influences of Jouffret's projections of a four-dimensional ikosatetrahedroid on a plane.
 The rightmost woman's upper body fits into a diamond grid that is extremely similar to Jouffret's projections of 1903.
 (This is more clearly seen in Standing Nude with Joined Hands (Study of Proportions), 1907.)
 The faceting which has become synonymous with Picasso's name is also very similar to Jouffret's drawings, in which he superimposes his projections on top of each other in an attempt to display multiple sides of a polyhedron simultaneously.
 Though this may have been more a similarity in appearance than a direct depiction of the fourth dimension, it was certainly a rejection of three-dimensional perspective.

 Later cubists, particularly Metzinger and Gleize show an even greater influence from Princet's lectures.
 Unlike Jouffret, who conceded to project his four-dimensional figures into two dimensions, Metzinger believed that the mind was capable of perceiving all four at once.
 In a style similar to Picasso's he shows figures from various perspectives in the same painting, though often with less fragmentation than Picasso used.
 In Le Gouter (1911), he varies perspectives as the viewer looks from one side of the woman's face to the other.
 The left side of her face is seen in a frontal view, her nose in a three-quarters view, and her right eye in profile.
 Of even greater interest is the bowl from which she eats.
 The left side of it is seen from the side, while the right side is seen from above.
 This is almost exactly the same problem posed by Princet in 1910:

-"You represent by means of a trapezoid a table, just as you see it, distorted by perspective, but what would happen if you decided to express the table as a type?
-You would have to straighten it up onto the picture plane, and from the trapezoid return to a true rectangle.
-If that table is covered with objects equally distorted by perspective, the same straightening up process would have to take place with each of them.
-Thus the oval of a glass would become a perfect circle."3Princet, in turn, took this from Poincaré, who writes, "We can even take of the same four-dimensionalfigure several perspectives from several different points of view.
+Princet, in turn, took this from Poincaré, who writes, "We can even take of the same four-dimensionalfigure several perspectives from several different points of view.
 We can easily represent to ourselves these perspectives, since they are only three dimensions.
 Imagine that the various perspectives... succeed one another..."4 In 1880, a mathematician, W.I.
 Stringham, attempted to illustrate such perspectives.
 In 1910, two painters also made use of Stringham's work.
 The vase in Gleizes's Woman with the Phlox and the fruit in Le Fauconnier's Abundance bear a striking resemblance to Stringham's figures.

 The futurists also used the term fourth dimension, but not in the same way the cubists did.
 While the cubist fourth dimension was spatial, the futurists' was temporal.
 Boccioni describes this in his Plastic Dynamism (1913).

-"...Instead of the old-fashioned concept of sharp differentiation of bodies, instead of the modern concept of the Impressionists with their subdivision, their repetition, their rough indications of images, we would substitute a concept of dynamic continuity as unique form.
-And it is not by accident that I say form and not line, since dynamic form is a species of fourth dimension in painting and sculpture, which cannot exist perfectly without the complete affirmation of the three dimensions that determine volume: height, width, depth."5This "dynamic form" he writes about is easily seen in his work.
+This "dynamic form" he writes about is easily seen in his work.
 In The City Rises, 1910, the elongatedbrushstrokes create a blurred motion that is similar to the kind created when a photograph is taken of a moving object.
-His sculpture Unique Forms of Continuity in Space, 1913 perfectly captures the essence of motion, as the figure seems to liquefy and move forward through itself.
+His sculpture Unique Forms of Continuity in Space1913 perfectly captures the essence of motion, as the figure seems to liquefy and move forward through itself.
 Later futurist works, most notablyBalla's "dynamisms" show a scene over the course of a period of time with much less distortion, and clearly demonstrate the idea of the fourth dimension being time.
 The futurist method was so effective that even Picasso reconsidered the possibilities of the fourth dimension.
 Around the same time as Balla's paintings, it was reported by Kahnweiler that Picasso "considered setting his pictures in motion using a clockwork mechanism or producing a series of works which could be shown in rapid succession."6

 Marcel Duchamp also used the Fourth Dimension (and other topics from Poincaré's books).
 In 1911 he began meeting regularly with Princet, who, as mentioned above was a leading proponent of art of the "new geometries".
 A good example of the fourth dimension in his work is The Bride Stripped Bare by Her Bachelors, Even, 1915-1923 (often called Large Glass) In this work, Duchamp's goal was to depict the bride as four-dimensional, and the bachelors in three dimensions.
 The shapes which make up the bachelors' machine are textbook examples of geometric solids seen in one-point perspective.
 The bride, however, is composed of parabolic and hyperbolic forms which Duchamp considered idealized and typical of a four dimensional object's projection in three dimensions.
 Duchamp arrived at the fairly logical conclusion that because a three-dimensional object has a two-dimensional shadow, a four-dimensional object must have a three-dimensional shadow.
 This is the same reasoning that Jouffret used in his projections, and these were certainly Duchamp's inspiration.
 Although it is not readily apparent in Large Glass, Duchamp did extensive research into four-dimensional perspective.
 He likens the three-dimensional projection to "the method by which architects depict the plan of each story of a house"7 and continues to discuss how the four-dimensional object is constructed: "A 4-dim'l figure is perceived (?) through an ∞ of 3-dim'l sides which are the sections of this 4-dim'l figure by the infinite number of spaces (3-dim'l) which envelope this figure."8Though these methods cannot be practically applied, they show the devotion which Duchamp gave to this idea.
 Some scholars have even gone as far as to claim that Duchamp's famous "ready-mades" have their roots in Poincaré's work.
 In an essay on mathematical thought, Poincaré describes how the unconscious mind cannot supply "ready-mades", but that it does constantly sift through ideas which the conscious mind can then select from.
 A related suggestion is that the photos he took of these ready-made objects from various perspectives were the result of his fascination with projecting higher-dimensional objects intolower-dimensional spaces.

 The spread of the fourth dimension continued, and the depiction of it became more abstract as art did.
-Thede stijl artists in Holland interpreted the fourth dimension as negative space.
-Van Doesburg used shades of gray to represent negative space, and the primary colors as positive space.
+Thede stijl artists in Holland interpreted the fourth dimension as negative spaceVan Doesburg used shades of gray to represent negative space, and the primary colors as positive space.
 This interpretation differs from earlier ones because it does not try to represent the fourth dimension a as a physical reality, but conceptually.
 Mondrian's appreciation for mathematics led him to his unique style of representing the fourth dimension.
 He believed that his use of colored planes "by both their dimensions (line) and values (color), can express space without the use of visual perspective."9 By eliminating perspective while maintaining the appearance of a three dimensional space, Mondrian has indirectly represented the fourth dimension.
 In a sense, color was Mondrian's fourth dimension.
 Van Doesburg continued using the fourth dimension after Mondrian abandoned it.
 He did this in a sort of natural continuation of Mondrian's work, by combining colored planes in three dimensional compositions.
 In Color Construction in the Fourth Dimension of Space-Time, 1924 he draws colored planes in perspective to create the four dimensional view which Mondrian denounced in 1918.
 Around this time, Van Doesburg also began experimenting with the fourth dimension as it was interpreted in Einstein's relativity theory, which was confirmed in 1919 and quickly gained popularity.
 Van Doesburg also applied the fourth dimension to architecture.
 In a plan for a house which he drew in 1923, he combined his three-dimensional colored planes with the idea of a hypercube.
 In this way he combined Mondrian's abstract notion of the fourth-dimension with the original, concrete notion of it.
 Van Doesburg explains:

 "The new architecture is anticubic, in other words, its different spaces are not contained within a close cube.
 On the contrary, the different cells of space (balcony volumes, etc., included) develop excentrically, from the center to the periphery of the cube, so that the dimensions of height, width, depth, and time receive a new plastic expression.
 Thus, themodern house will give the impression of floating, suspended in air, in opposition to the natural force of gravity...
 The new architecture takes account not only of space but also of time as an architectural value.
-The unity of space and time gives architectural vision a more complete aspect."10By eliminating gravity, Van Doesburg eliminated the idea of an absolute coordinate system in architecture.
-No longer was one direction defined as "down" and opposed by "up", nor did the words "left" or "right" have meaning.
-All directions were equal, and only their relative orientation to each other mattered.
-The complex shape of his buildings also required motion in time to view.
-Van Doesburg was also the only majorartist of the time to embrace Einstein's relativity theory.
-While it may seem natural the popularization of relativity theory would lead to a popularization of the fourth-dimension in art, the actual result was just the opposite.
+The unity of space and time gives architectural vision a more complete aspect."10

 Why?
 Well it's hard to say.
 The driving goal of using the fourth dimension had always been to make an art form that was somehow more ideal, more perfected than previous works.
 With the realization of the fourth dimension, this idea had in some ways been confirmed, but the thrill of pursuing it was lost.
 Another thing that should be mentioned is the frequent interpretation of relativity as the basis for cubism.
 Picasso denied any scientific roots to cubism but his recollections often contradict history as well as each other.
 Einstein, however, flat out states, "This new artistic ‘language' (of cubism) has nothing in common with the Theory of Relativity."11 He seems to reject any connection between science and art, stating, "In science, the principle of order which creates units is achieved through logical connection while, in art, the principle of order is anchored in the unconscious."12